 Tea bags’ shelf life is quite the same as unfermented tea leaves.
 They can last for about 18-24 months in an airtight container.

+Or how about the storage life of the familiar turmeric tea or other kinds?
 I will show more details in this article.
 Now, follow me!

 The Shelf Life Of Tea

 This is a simple yet complex question because one single word “tea” can mean so many things: Tea leaves, brewed tea, and tea bags.
 Each category has its own variety.
 But don’t worry, I will answer them all for you!

 Tea leaves’ storage life mainly depends on four factors: dryness, processing, oxidation, and roasting.

 - Dryness: Moisture remaining in tea leaves can make them get moldy easier.

 - Processing: As tea leaves are processed, they will become dry, lowering the risk of getting molds.

 - Oxidation: Oxidizing tea leaves is like curing meat, making their structure more stable.